fengtan/ldap-explorer/README.md

     0 prolly need to run `npm install` too (add `npm install` to devcontainer.json's postCreateAction as well)
   - URL of project on github
   - drop of reference vsc-extension-quickstart.md
-  - option to ask for password on connect (same as sqltools) for security purposes
   - run this command in (devcontainer) terminal to list dummy users ; explain how to fill in the form (webview) to get similar results (e.g. set base DN to dc=example,dc=org)
   ```
   ldapsearch -x -b "dc=example,dc=org" -H ldap://ldap:1389 -D "cn=admin,dc=example,dc=org" -w foobar -LLL